And some tech links....

 It was then toured extensively including various Club de l’Auto organised rallies.
 This was it’s first continental outing after the rebuild - Paris 1970

-Then back to the UK in 2000 where it was used for summer commuting till 2019.
+Then back to the UK in 2000 where it was used for summer commuting till 2019, when it suffered an engine catastrophy.